Courtesy of Delta

-Although you won’t earn any MQMs by signing up, you can still earn 10,000 of them by spending $25,000 or more on purchases with the card in a calendar year, up to a total of $50,000 in spending and 20,000 MQMs.
-That’s a lot of money, but it can also be a big boost toward that next Medallion tier, and remember that if you hit $25,000 in a calendar year, the normal annual airfare spending requirements for Silver, Gold, and Platinum are waived.
+Besides elite-qualifying MQMs you can earn with the intro offer, you can also accrue 10,000 of them by spending $25,000 or more on purchases with the card in a calendar year, up to a total of $50,000 in spending and 20,000 MQMs.
+(There’s a 25 percent bonus in 2021, so you’d earn 12,500 MQMs at $25,000 up to two times this year.)
+That’s a lot of money to lay out, but it’s also a big boost toward status.
+Plus, if you hit $25,000 spending in a calendar year, Delta’s normal annual airfare spending requirements for Silver, Gold, and Platinum Medallion status are waived.

 Article continues below advertisement